 Furthermore, all these academic pursuits transpire within a well-ordered way of marking time through an academic calendar comprised of semesters or quarters, religious holidays, fall and spring breaks, summer vacation, and so on.

 For people inside the educational community, and even beyond, time is understood and measured conscientiously by the ebb and flow of the school year, and often it has more jurisdiction in their lives than the church calendar or federally designated holidays.

 So what?
-A little lateral thinking is good for the soul, and to look at ordinary, educational routines, from the least of them to the greatest, in this way helps us to appreciate them for what they really are.
-There is a rhyme, rhythm, and reason for what we do.
-There is a rhyme, rhythm, and reason for why we do what we do.
-There is a rhyme, rhythm, and reason for what we do and why we do it all so repetitiously.
+A little lateral thinking is good for the soul, and to look at ordinary, educational routines, from the least of them to the greatest, in this way helps us to appreciate them for what they really are: life-shaping, liturgy-like activities or rituals of Christian academic formation.

+- There is a rhyme, rhythm, and reason for what we do. - There is a rhyme, rhythm, and reason for why we do what we do. - There is a rhyme, rhythm, and reason for what we do and why we do it all so repetitiously.

 It just seems to help to understand education as a kind of liturgical enterprise meant to shape the thinking and living of Christian students in distinctive ways.

 An awareness of education as a ritually rich, liturgy-like developmental process deepens and clarifies our mission as Christian educators.

-Teachers may look upon the classroom experience, course content and pedagogy, and their roles as mentors in the lives of their impressionable students a bit differently.
-Administrators might carefully rethink the institutional culture they are fostering through its vision, goals, symbols and events since students will be molded to its image through the patterns and processes of their academic experience.
-Students might learn to appreciate more deeply what they are undergoing in their challenging lives and hard work as students when they understand it in this manner.
-Such is the nature of liturgical or ritually performed activities: they often shape people unconsciously and even against their will, burying things deep in their hearts and mind and bodies, and bearing fruit in the proper seasons of their lives.
+- Teachers may look upon the classroom experience, course content and pedagogy, and their roles as mentors in the lives of their impressionable students a bit differently with the notion of liturgy and ritual in mind. - Administrators and staff members might carefully rethink the institutional culture they are fostering through its vision, goals, symbols and events since students will be molded to its image through the patterns and processes of their academic experience. - Students might learn to appreciate more deeply what they are undergoing in their challenging lives and hard work as students when they understand it in this manner.

+Such is the nature of liturgical or ritually performed activities: they shape people, often unconsciously and even against their will, burying things deep in their hearts and mind and bodies, and bearing fruit in the proper seasons of their lives.24 the read on the opening page of the Lexington Christian Academy's website, "Throughout their lives, our students will rely on lessons they never realized they actually learned here."

 By our educational rituals, we are planting seeds of knowledge, virtues and skills into the soil of students' hearts with a hopeful harvest to come.
 Our courses, so conceived, can keep on teaching long after the semester is over.
+As